Ayushkumaryadav1804/Sentiment_Analysisi/README.md

 ## Description

 This project performs sentiment analysis on a given text dataset using machine learning.
 The goal of the project is to build a model that can accurately classify the sentiment of a given text as positive or negative.
+The project includes a Jupyter notebook that walks through the entire process of building and training the sentiment analysis model, as well as testing its accuracy.
+Additionally, a script is provided for loading and predicting sentiment on new text data.

 ## Dataset

-The IMDB Movie Review Dataset can be downloaded from [https://ai.stanford.edu/~amaas/data/sentiment/](https://www.kaggle.com/datasets/domnicalarrea/trabajo-corona).
-This dataset contains 50,000 movie reviews from IMDB, with an equal number of positive and negative reviews.
+The IMDB Movie Review Dataset can be downloaded from [https://www.kaggle.com/datasets/domnicalarrea/trabajo-corona/](https://www.kaggle.com/datasets/domnicalarrea/trabajo-corona).
+This dataset contains 41,157 tweets reviews from Twitter.

 ## Requirements